From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: Proposed Methods

-\textbf{CoT Reasoning.} For each segment, $s_j$, the VLM is used to generate a reasoning trace that should be sufficiently descriptive to answer the questions in TAD.
-To that end, a four-step CoT reasoning procedure is designed as follows: \textbf{1) Scene description.} The VLM provides a high-level description of the scene. \textbf{2) Ego vehicle motion.} The VLM focuses only on the ego car motion and estimates its action. \textbf{3) Motion of nearby vehicles.} The VLM isolates other vehicles close to the ego and describes their motion. \textbf{4) Summary formatting.} The VLM generates a final JSON-style summary containing fields for motions of all vehicles and nearby-vehicle identifiers.
-The final output of the reasoning stage for segment $s_j$ is denoted as $c_j$, which is the concatenation of the scene description (Step 1) with the summary (Step 4).
+\textbf{CoT Reasoning.} For each segment, $s_j$, the VLM is prompted to generate a reasoning trace sufficient to answer the questions in TAD.
+To that end, a four-step CoT reasoning procedure is designed: \textbf{1) Scene description.} The VLM provides a high-level description of the scene. \textbf{2) Ego vehicle motion.} The VLM focuses on the ego car motion and estimates its action. \textbf{3) Motion of nearby vehicles.} The VLM isolates other vehicles close to the ego and describes their motion. \textbf{4) Summary formatting.} The VLM generates a final JSON-style summary containing fields for motions of all vehicles and nearby-vehicle identifiers.
+The final output for segment $s_j$, denoted $c_j$, is the concatenation of the scene description (Step 1) with the summary (Step 4).

-\textbf{LLM-Based QA.} The LLM takes as input the benchmark question $q$ together with the temporally ordered CoT reasoning outputs for segments $\mathcal{C} = (c_1, c_2, c_3, \ldots, c_l)$.
-Since the first step of Scene-CoT partitions the video into short, temporally ordered segments, the resulting CoT outputs support questions that require temporal reasoning and ordering.
-Formally, the final answer $a_{\textnormal{Scene-CoT}}$ is
+\textbf{LLM-Based QA.} The LLM takes as input the benchmark question, $q$, together with the temporally ordered CoT reasoning outputs for segments $\mathcal{C} = (c_1, c_2, c_3, \ldots, c_l)$.
+Since the first step of Scene-CoT divides the video into short, temporally ordered segments, the resulting CoT outputs support questions that require temporal reasoning and ordering.
+Formally, the final answer is

 where $\mathcal{L}$ denotes the LLM.
-Additional details regarding Scene-CoT, are provided in the supplementary materials.
+Additional details regarding Scene-CoT are provided in the supplementary materials.